 I visited Jordan after a three year obsession with Petra.
-As this was only my second visit to a Middle Eastern country (the first was Israel), I wanted to make sure I was appropriate in my choice of clothing.
+Jordan was my first stop on my year off travelling (second was Lebanon, read more about why you should visit Lebanon here).
+As this was only my second visit to a Middle Eastern country, I wanted to make sure I was appropriate in my choice of clothing.
 So I did some research over what would be considered respectful according to local culture, as well as what was appropriate for the time of year: late April in Spring.
 Here is the result – my guide on what to wear as woman in Jordan:

 What to wear as a woman in Jordan

 Local customs mean modest dress

 The key thing for me when visiting a different culture, is to see what they expect of visitors.
 I know that plenty of people seem to equate a holiday ‘somewhere hot’ with wearing as little as possible, but this isn’t always appropriate, especially in the Middle East.
 Whilst tourists can get away with more leniency with regards to local customs, you should really try to be respectful to the culture.
 Also it’s important to note that Jordan is not hot all year round!
 If you are up high or in the desert, then it won’t be as warm as by the Red Sea in Aqaba.
 Our trip started in the capital Amman, then went to the Dead Sea, Petra, Wadi Rum and Aqaba, before returning to Amman to get our flight back.
 For a similar itinerary check out this Jordan road trip that Arzo did as a solo female traveller.